scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. PCB validity: It verifies the validity of the PCB (see [](#pcb-validity)) and invalid PCBs MUST be discarded.
 The PCB contains the version numbers of the TRC(s) and certificate(s) that MUST be used to verify its signatures which enables the Control Service to check whether it has the relevant TRC(s) and certificate(s).
 If not, they can be requested from the Control Service of the sending AS through the API described in {{#figure-36}}.
 2. Loop avoidance: If it is a core AS, the Control Service MUST check whether the PCB includes duplicate hop entries created by the core AS itself or by other ASes.
 If so, the PCB MUST be discarded in order to avoid loops.
 This step is necessary because core beaconing is based on propagating PCBs to all AS neighbors.
 Additionally, core ASes SHOULD discard PCBs that were propagated at any point by a non-core AS.
 Ultimately, core ASes MAY make a policy decision not to propagate beacons containing path segments that traverse the same ISD more than once as this can be legitimate, e.g. if the ISD spans a large geographical area, a path transiting another ISD may constitute a shortcut.
 3. Incoming Interface: the last ISD-AS entry in a received PCB (in its AS Entry Signed Body) MUST coincide with the ISD-AS neighbor of the interface where the PCB was received.
 If not, the PCB MUST be discarded.
-4. Continuity: when a PCB contains two or more AS entries, the receiver Control Service must check every AS entry except the last and discard beacons where the ISD-AS of an entry does not equal the ISD-AS of the next entry.
+4. Continuity: when a PCB contains two or more AS entries, the receiver Control Service MUST check every AS entry except the last and discard beacons where the ISD-AS of an entry does not equal the ISD-AS of the next entry.

 If the PCB verification is successful, the Control Service decides whether to store the PCB as a candidate for propagation based on selection criteria and polices specific for each AS.